WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Cross Mountain Trail, August 19, 2005.

-Phyllaries are of equal length, pointed at their tips, and hairy but lacking a tuft of hairs at their tips.
+Phyllaries (the green underneath the yellow ray flowers) are of equal length, pointed at their tips, hairy, but lack a tuft of hairs at their tips.

 Asteraceae (Sunflower Family)